-- Assignment extensions are granted beyond the graduation date.
-This could include the intern graduating with their class, subject to completing assignments.
-Licensing by Presbytery would only proceed once KCML assignment requirements are satisfied. - Application can be made to the Principal in relation to the KCML Pastoral contingencies fund for financial assistance. - Aegrotat Pass.
+- ♦ Assignment extensions are granted beyond the end of the internship programme.
+Licensing by Presbytery would only proceed once KCML internship and assignment requirements are satisfied. - ♦ One-on-one time with a lecturer to go over lecture material missed. - Where the lecture is online and recorded, the intern is required to watch the lecture(s) and submit a written reflection set by the lecturer. - ◆ Application can be made to the Principal in relation to the KCML Pastoral contingencies fund for financial assistance. - Aegrotat Pass.
 It might be that the most pastoral response is to negotiate for an aegrotat pass, in which certain assignments are not completed and the grade averaged based on existing work.

-Application can be made to the Dean of Studies, who will consider the nature of sickness, the circumstances for request of an aegrotat, the class participation of the intern and the learning outcomes of the particular assessment.
+Application can be made to the Dean of Studies, who will consider the nature of sickness or reasons for absence, the circumstances for request of an aegrotat, the class participation of the intern and the learning outcomes of the particular assessment.
 However, an aegrotat pass would normally be awarded for a maximum of one assignment/project for any given subject area.